bikashkumarsah/News_aggregation/README.md

 ## 🎨 Features Showcase

 ### AI Summary

 Click "AI Summary" on any article to get:

 - Bullet-point summary
 - Key facts highlighted in **bold**
-- Language-aware (English/Nepali)
+- Nepali-first output (English articles are translated then summarized)

 ### Text-to-Speech

 After generating a summary:

 - Click "Listen to Summary"
-- English articles use high-quality Piper TTS
+- English & Nepali voices powered by Piper TTS

+### Translation (English → Nepali)

+- Translate full articles into Nepali with one click
-- Nepali articles use Google TTS
+- Optional TTS playback for translated text

+### Quality Ratings

+- Rate summaries (fluency/adequacy/coverage)
+- Rate translations (1–5 MOS)
+- Feedback is stored for evaluation and model tuning

 ### Dark Mode

 - Toggle in sidebar or header
 - Syncs to your account
 - Email templates auto-adapt to system preference

 ### Personalized Recommendations

 Based on your reading history:

 - Category preferences (%)
 - Preferred sources
 - Top keywords/topics